albertkawmi/widget-sales-react/README.md

 ## Unit Tests
 [Jest](https://facebook.github.io/jest/) is used as a test runner and unit tests are written using the [Enzyme](https://github.com/airbnb/enzyme) library.

-* `npm test` runs tests in watch mode for instant feedback
+* `yarn test` runs tests in watch mode for instant feedback
 * `yarn test:coverage` runs tests once, with coverage report
 * `yarn test:snapshots` will update failing snapshot tests. ([What's a snapshot test?](https://facebook.github.io/jest/docs/en/snapshot-testing.html))

 ## End-to-end Tests
 End-to-end browser tests use [Selenium Webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/index.html) and currently run in Google Chrome browser, in headless mode.

 __NOTE:__ you will need Google Chrome installed on your machine to run end-to-end tests.
+You also need Node v8.9 as specified in the `package.json`

 Run these commands in order: